josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 Where institutions punish people without answering the concern that motivated them, they may strengthen the belief that resistance remains necessary.

+Where governments fail to explain their own power, ancient prejudices may falsely relocate that power onto Jewish people.

-A democratic institution should therefore ask not only whether it can silence a dispute, but what its response teaches people about whether evidence, criticism, and lawful participation still matter.
+A democratic institution should therefore ask not only whether it can silence a dispute, but what its response teaches people about whether evidence, criticism, lawful participation, and equal citizenship still matter.

 ---

 ## 🌌 Constellations

-🍉 🏛️ ⚖️ 🚀 🧾 — Palestine; Parliament; government responsibility; international law; arms policy; humanitarian action; democratic accountability.
+🍉 🏛️ ⚖️ 🚀 🕯️ — Palestine; Parliament; government responsibility; international law; arms policy; antisemitism; democratic legitimacy.

 ## ✨ Stardust

-Palestine, Parliament, government, arms licensing, foreign policy, defence policy, local government, devolved government, international law, legal advice, lobbying, public appointments, parliamentary scrutiny, party discipline, humanitarian policy, mixed motives, deterrence, institutional ambiguity, democratic accountability
+Palestine, Parliament, government, arms licensing, foreign policy, defence policy, local government, devolved government, international law, legal advice, neutrality, silence, antisemitism, collective attribution, lobbying, public appointments, parliamentary scrutiny, party discipline, humanitarian policy, mixed motives, deterrence, institutional ambiguity, democratic accountability

 ---